Camping Near Sleeping Bear Dunes | #MittenTrip

 This amazing campsite came with a full outdoor kitchen that included running water.
 The kitchen had a stove, a mini fridge, shelves for storing food, dishes, pots, pans, a coffee pot, and a grill.
 It really has everything you need, and everything you’d expect in a rental home (minus an oven).

-It also had hot showers available.
-There was one indoor and two outdoor.
-We opted for the outdoor hot shower and it was so cool to shower among the trees.
+It also had hot showers available, one indoor and two outdoor.
+We opted for the outdoor hot shower; it was so cool to shower among the trees.
 It was probably one of the coolest showers I’ve ever used.

-There were only six campsites, which means it’s an intimate camping experience.
-The sites are not too close together, but close enough that you can hear what’s going on next to you.
+There were only six campsites, so it’s an intimate camping experience.
+The sites aren’t too close together, but close enough that you can hear what’s going on next to you.

-The only thing I didn’t love was the Porto Johns.
-I don’t like those anyways, but I definitely don’t like it when the campsites are full and so are the Porto Johns.
+The only thing I didn’t love was the Porta-Johns.
+I don’t like those anyway, but I definitely don’t like it when the campsites are full and so are the Porta-Johns.
 Stinky.

 Esch Road Beach

-From the campsite, this was a 10-minute drive.
+This was a 10-minute drive from the campsite.
 It was a little crowded in the area right from the parking lot.
 However, if you keep walking down the beach, you’ll find some solace.
-This is part of the National Park System, so you will need to bring your park pass or be willing to pay the fee.
+This is part of the National Park System, so you need to bring your park pass or pay a fee to enter.

-We ended up coming back here to watch the sunset, and they allow campfires on the beach!
+We came back here to watch the sunset, and they allow campfires on the beach!

 Sleeping Bear Dunes National Lakeshore